Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Trusted domains can be modified with the DomainsToCheckForGroups parameter.

 Group membership is achieved by querying the tokenGroups attribute, which is not only very fast and resource saving on client and server, but also considers sIDHistory.

+When no Active Directory connection is available, Microsoft Graph is queried for transitive group membership.
 # 6. Removing old signatures
 The script always deletes signatures which were deployed by the script earlier, but are no longer available in the central repository.
 The script marks each processed signature with a specific HTML tag, which enables this cleaning feature.